ericjonesdev/hello-django/README.md

 # Todo List App
 This is a Todo list app created using the Django web framework.
 It allows users to create, update, and delete tasks they want to complete.
-Users can create accounts, login, and create/edit/delete their own tasks.
+Users can create/read/update/delete (CRUD) their own tasks.

 ## Getting Started
 To use this app, you can follow these steps: